 Savannah is the oldest city in the state of Georgia, and certainly has plenty of southern charm.
 The architecture will take you back, as a tour through the city will show you not only the history of Savannah but of the United States as a whole.
 Savannah was at one point one the nation's most prosperous seaports, and was the target of the famous March to the Sea during the Civil War.
 Savannah is still a histroric port city, but now has international renown for its southern beauty and beautiful architecture.
 There is plenty of dining and shopping for visitors, and it is also a great place to live.
 Those looking to pursue a career in law might find it particularly attractive, as the average salary for a lawyer is roughly $85,000 per year.

-With the Savannah Law School set to close in 2021 and no longer taking applications, the closest law school for those in the area will be Mercer University in Macon, Georgia.
+With the Savannah Law School permanently closed and no longer taking applications, the closest law school for those in the area will be Mercer University in Macon, Georgia.
 This could be a great option for those who maybe didn't do their best during their undergraduate studies but still hopes to get into law school.
 It could also be a good option for the student who just can't quite get into one of the better schools around the country.
 With that being said, Mercer is still competitive, with an acceptance rate of 55%.

 While they may be more forgiving of a less than stellar undergraduate career, they still expect students to do well on the law school admission test, known as the LSAT.
 The LSAT is famous for the difficulty and the hair-pulling stress it can induce in students.
 Though the LSAT has caused some to claim that it is impossible, it is a manageable test.
 With the right amount of preparation and focused studying, you can go into the LSAT with confidence.
 For that, you are going to need a prep course.